sadreactonly/MyNotSoStupidHomeHttp/README.md

 # MyNotSoStupidHomeHttp
- Sketch for NodeMCU for controlling light, cat's water pump and feeder, and fetching temperature and humidity.
+ HTTP Server for NodeMCU for controlling light, cat's water pump and feeder, and fetching temperature and humidity.